MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 - Today: Shows all conversations that started since 12 AM in the selected time zone, in any state.
 - Last 24 hours: Shows all conversations that started in the last 24 hours, in any state.
-- Include open conversations beyond 24 hours: Shows all conversations that started in the last 24 hours, in any state, and those that started in the last three days and are still open.
+- Include open conversations beyond 24 hours: Shows all conversations that started in the last 24 hours, in any state, and conversations that started in the last three days and are still open.

 ### Time zone